 Learn more about how we are responding to the coronavirus pandemic in Iran.

-In Iran, Doctors Without Borders/Médecins Sans Frontières (MSF) runs programs to assist drug users, sex workers, refugees, homeless people, and other vulnerable groups who face barriers when seeking health care.
+In Iran, Doctors Without Borders/Médecins Sans Frontières (MSF) runs programs to assist refugees, migrants, and other vulnerable groups who face barriers when seeking health care, despite government efforts to implement universal health coverage.

 Our teams worked in south Tehran throughout the year, providing treatment for a range of communicable diseases to which marginalized communities are particularly exposed, including hepatitis B and C, HIV, tuberculosis (TB), and syphilis.
 We saw a large increase in the number of patients enrolling for hepatitis C treatment, an 82 percent increase on 2017.